Cane Corso Vs Great Dane: How Do They Compare?

 Training

-Cane Corsos require firm, consistent training from an experienced owner.
+Cane Corsos requires firm, consistent training from an experienced owner.
 Training a Cane Corso can be challenging, but with patience and persistence, it is possible to instill good manners and obedience in this powerful breed.
 Crate training and positive reinforcement are often key in successfully potty training a young Cane Corso.
 With the proper care and training, the Cane Corso can make a loving, devoted companion for life.

 Health & Care

 The Cane Corso is a relatively healthy breed, but there are some health conditions that owners should be aware of.
 These include hip dysplasia, elbow dysplasia, and eye problems.
 The Cane Corso is also prone to weight gain, so owners need to make sure they provide their dogs with a sufficient amount of exercise.
 To help keep your Cane Corso healthy, make sure to feed them a high-quality diet and take them for regular checkups with the vet.
-Caring for a Cane Corso can be challenging because of their size and strength.
+Caring for a Cane Corso can be challenging because of its size and strength.
 With proper care and nutrition, the Cane Corso can live a long and happy life.

 Suitable For